(Vasovasostomy)

 Risks of vasectomy reversal include:

-- Fluid buildup in the scrotum (hydrocele) that may require draining.
+• Fluid buildup in the scrotum (hydrocele) may require draining.

 Who Are the Surgeons?

-NCCRM works closely with Board Certified Urologist Dr. Kevin Khoudary from Associated Urologists of NC.
-He has extensive experience in treating all areas of male factor infertility.
-In conjuntion with his practice, Dr. Khoudary performs procedures both at NCCRM’s office in Cary as well as at his practice.
+NCCRM works closely with Board Certified Urologists Dr. Kevin Khoudary and Dr. William Kizer from Associated Urologists of NC.
+They have extensive experience in treating all areas of male factor infertility.
+In conjunction with their practice, they perform procedures at NCCRM’s office in Cary.

 To learn more or schedule a consultation: